timeplus-io/docs/docs/viz.md

 * Format settings
   * For each column, you can choose to set column width and decimal for numeric columns.
+  * Conditional formatting: highlight a cell or an entire row if the value meets a certain condition you've set

-Charts can be added to the dashboard by click the **Add to dashboard** button on the right.
+Charts can be added to the dashboard by clicking the **Add to dashboard** button on the right.

 ## Dashboard

-One or more dashboards can be created in each workspace to tell stories about the data.
+One or more dashboards can be created in each workspace to tell stories about your data.

-You can set the name and description(optional) for each dashboard.
+You can set a name and optional description for each dashboard.

-One or more panels can be added to the dashboard, with 3 options for the size:
+One or more charts can be added to the dashboard, with 3 size options:

-* Small: take 1/4 of the page width
+* Small: takes up 1/4 of the page width
-* Medium: take 1/2 of the page width
+* Medium: takes up 1/2 of the page width
-* Large: take entire page width
+* Large: takes up entire page width